vinaypoddar2000/Time_Management_App/README.md

 Authentication is mocked:

-Login checks against the /users endpoint (no password hashing / tokens).
+Login checks against the /users endpoint (using tokens).

 A valid user must exist in db.json.